ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 Things to check:

 1. Is the PI-provided collection code unique/appropriate?
 Do you need to create one yourself?
-Existing schemas/collection codes can be seen in the database
+Existing schemas/collection codes can be seen in the database.
 1. Are there typos in the title or abstract?
 1. Are the contacts formatted correctly?
 1. Are the species formatted correctly?